tarini-mi7/surfs_up/README.md

 Weather analysis with Python, SQLite, SQLAlchemy, and Flask

 ## Overview
 The purpose of this analysis was to examine weather trends (precipitation, temperature) in "June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round."
-In order to do that we performed the below things:
+In order to do that we performed the following:

-- Accessed meteorological data in an SQLite file;
+- Accessed meteorological data in a SQLite file;
-- Wrote queries to examine temperature data collected in the months of June and December;
+- Written queries to examine temperature data collected in the months of June and December;
 - Calculated summary statistics (especially min, max, and average temperatures collected).

 ## Results
-The data collected presented a pretty ideal location for a year-round surf-and-ice cream business.
+The collected data presents a pretty ideal location for a year-round surf-and-ice cream business.

 ![June Temps](https://github.com/tarini-mi7/surfs_up/blob/main/Resources/june_temp.png) ![Dec Temps](https://github.com/tarini-mi7/surfs_up/blob/main/Resources/dec_temps.png)